mpnouwens/vidnation/README.md

 1. install the dependencies: `yarn`
 2. run the project in browser: `yarn start`

-Runs the app in the development mode.<br />
+runs the app in the development mode.<br />

 ## how to use the thing 🤳
 * open the app up